Causes of Testicular Pain

 Pudendal nerve damage (neuropathy), also called "bicycle seat neuropathy," may cause numbness or pain.
 Pudendal nerve damage can result from the pressure of prolonged or excessive bicycle riding (e.g., competitive cycling), especially improper seat position or riding techniques are used.
 Special bicycle seats have been designed to decrease pressure on the perineum, potentially preventing or resolving this problem.

 Pudendal neuralgia is the painful type of this nerve damage.
 Sometimes called "cyclist's syndrome," pudendal neuralgia is painful inflammation of the pudendal nerve.
 The pudendal nerve carries sensations to the genitals, urethra, anus, and perineum (area between the scrotum and anus), so the pain can be felt in any of these areas.
 Pain can be piercing and is more likely to be noticed while sitting.

-- Kidney stones—Stones usually cause abdominal pain, but the pain radiates into the testicular area in some cases.
+Kidney stones—Urinary stones usually cause abdominal pain, but the pain radiates into the testicular area in some cases.
 Intense, sudden, and severe pain in the scrotum that cannot be explained by a problem in the scrotum may be caused by kidney stones.

 Swelling with mild discomfort—Conditions that cause swelling in the scrotal area also may occasionally result in mild discomfort.
 These conditions include varicocele, hydrocele, and spermatocele.
 Many cases are benign (mild and non-threatening), but swelling and discomfort in the scrotal area should be addressed by a doctor.
 If a hydrocele (an abnormal fluid-filled sac around the testicles) becomes infected, it can lead to epididymitis, which can cause severe pain.